Evaldas22/todo-app/README.md

 Application for managing TODOs.
-Created to practice full stack development.
+Created to practice full stack development, using MERN stack.

-## Available Scripts
+## Installing dependencies

-In the client directory, you can run:
+To install back-end dependencies run:
 ### `npm install`

-Installs node modules for the first time, before running next command:
+To install front-end dependencies run:
+### `npm client-install`

+## Running application

+To run both front-end and back-end run:
+## `npm run dev`

+To run back-end separately run:
+## `npm start`

+To run back-end in development mode run:
+## `npm run server`

+To run client separately - navigate to client/ directory and run:
-### `npm start`
+### `npm run client`

-Runs the app in the development mode.<br>
+## Information about application

+Application runs localy on port: 3000.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Other scripts

 ### `npm run build`